Measles, Mumps, Rubella and Varicella [Oka/Merck] Virus Vaccine Live, Refrigerator-stable

 Pregnancy should be avoided for 3 months following vaccination.

 the expiry date on the pack has passed

 If the vaccine is used after the expiry date has passed, it may not work.

 If you are not sure whether your child should have ProQuad, talk to your doctor.

 Do not give ProQuad to children under 12 months of age.

-The safety and effectiveness of ProQuad in children below the age of 12 months have not been established.
+The safety and effectiveness of ProQuad in children below the age of 12 months have

 Before your child is given it

 Tell your doctor if: